wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

   > answering queries from itself.

 This document relaxes this requirement.
 Some resolver implementations achieve the behavior described in RFC8806 by fetching the zone information and "prefilling" their cache with this information.
-As the resulting behavior is (essentially) indistinguishable from the mechanism defined in RFC8806, this is viewed as simply being an acceptable implementation decision.
+As the resulting behavior is (essentially) indistinguishable from the mechanism defined in RFC8806, this is viewed as being an acceptable implementation decision.

 /* Ed (WK): Y'all know what I mean, but this could be worded better!
 How an implementation decides to implement LocalRoot behavior should not matter, just that they behave.... */